Frequently Asked Questions

 As an Engineering student, will I have the opportunity to participate in an internship and/or co-op experience?

 The CoE does not require internships as part of the curriculum, however, there are many opportunities to and avenues to obtain one.
-The Center for Career Development assists students in finding and securing internships and co-ops through career fairs, workshops, and one-on-one meetings.
+The Center for Career Readiness and Life Skills assists students in finding and securing internships and co-ops through career fairs, workshops, and one-on-one meetings.
 The CoE also holds two engineering only career fairs in which many students obtain internship opportunities from.

 What is a living and learning community and how can I participate in one?